-2024 Planned Actions
+2025 Planned Actions

-- Training and awareness resources to be developed via MetaCompliance 'one stop shop'; - Service Manager-Governance to undertake re-scheduled training.
+- Training and awareness resources to be developed and publicised; - Training sessions for specific Services to be held; - Service Manager-Governance to undertake re-scheduled training.

 4 INTEGRATED IMPACT ASSESSMENT

 4.1 The subject of this report does not affect the wellbeing of the community or have a significant impact on equality, the environment or economy.